SEEDS: A completely different approach to setting up in business or as a freelancer.

 SEEDS takes a holistic approach to helping you to set up.
 We work on building your confidence as well as your contacts.
 You will be working with business and career specialists throughout the six month program to help you find your career path and follow it.
 Your own Industry Mentor will meet with you monthly to help you find a pathway that is right for YOU.

 SEEDS has won considerable acclaim for its methodology and results.
 The scheme came second in the prestigious Guardian Newspaper awards for Entrepreneurship in Higher Education.

-Take a look at the SEEDS Pathways exhibition and find out how you can get involved in the Self-Employment Entrepreneurship Diversity Scheme.
+Take a look at our latest SEEDS Pathways exhibition and find out how you can get involved in the Self-Employment Entrepreneurship Diversity Scheme.

 This is what you get with SEEDS:

 Individual mentoring - each participant will work with their own high-level Industry mentor to develop their business skills and identify markets for their work.

 Regular life coaching sessions with physiological coach, Judi Stewart.

 Interactive workshops to build your business ideas, present and network with confidence and tax advice tailored to your needs.

 Access to Ravensbourne's facilities for the duration of the program if you have graduated already.

 A unique opportunity to pitch for a space on the business incubation scheme at Ravensbourne, with access to on going support and use of facilities.